-MSBA 6450 Modeling and Heuristics for Decision Making and Support (3 credits)
+MSBA 6450 Optimization and Simulation for Decision Making (3 credits)

 Fundamentals of decision analysis, optimization, linear and integer programming, risk analysis, heuristics, simulation, decision technologies.

-MSBA 6345 Agile Management of Analytics Projects (1.5 credits)
+MSBA 6345 Consultative Problem-Solving & Agile Management for Analytics Projects (1.5 credits)

 Project management of full-stack analytics projects: identifying deliverables and a methodology; gathering requirements (use cases, user stories); estimating and staffing the project; monitoring project status (earned value and visual methods); team roles in an agile project.